AlanBarber/CodeKatas/README.md

  1. Palindrome Checker

-    Modify the IsPalindrome() function in the PalindromeChecker project
+    Modify the IsPalindrome() function in the PalindromeChecker project to return a boolean (true/false) to indicate if the inputed string is a palindrome.

+    Example:
+    * "ABBA" is a palindrome
+    * "ABAB" is not a palindrome

  1. Pi Calculator - Part 1

-    Modify the GetPi() function to return Pi to the given number of digits
+    Modify the GetPi() function to return Pi to the given number of decimal digits

+	Example:
+	* An input value of "2" would return "3.14"

  1. Pi Calculator - Part 2

-    Modify the GetPiDigit() function to return a single specified digit of Pi
+    Modify the GetPiDigit() function to return a single specified decimal digit of Pi

+	Example:
+    * An input value of "1" would return "1"
+    * An input value of "2" would return "4"

  1. Prime Numbers

-    Modify the GetNextPrimeNumber() function to return the next prime number
+    Modify the GetNextPrimeNumber() function to return the next prime number larger than

  1. Change Return